goravel/goravel/README.md

 ## About Goravel

-Goravel is a web application framework with complete functions and good scalability.
-As a starting scaffolding to help Gopher quickly build their own applications.
+Goravel is a comprehensive and scalable web application framework.
+It serves as an excellent starting point for Gophers to build their own applications quickly.

-The framework style is consistent with [Laravel](https://github.com/laravel/laravel), let Php developer don't need to learn a new framework, but also happy to play around Golang!
-In tribute to Laravel!
+Its structure is similar to [Laravel](https://github.com/laravel/laravel), making it easy for PHP developers to transition to Golang while enjoying a familiar framework.
+A tribute to Laravel!

-Welcome to star, PR and issues！
+We welcome stars, PRs, and issues!

 ## Getting started